sendgrid/docs/content/docs/ui/account-and-settings/account.md

 <call-out>

 Once you've changed your contact email, you will need to confirm the new email address.
-You should be prompted to send a confirmation email to your inbox.
+You will be prompted to send a confirmation email to your inbox.
 Click **Send Confirmation Email** to finalize the change. **Make sure you click the link in the confirmation email to receive account updates at your new address**.

 </call-out>